MitalAshok/string_or_view/README.md

 If currently owning, `make_owning_keep_existing_alloc` will do nothing. `make_owning` will replace the allocator with the provided allocator (by move constructing from it).
 So `*(this->make_owning(alloc).get_allocator() == alloc` is always `true`

+Returns the newly constructed or existing held owning string.

 ### Steal